Monday – Thursday: 9 a.m. – 12 p.m. & 1 p.m. – 5 p.m. | Friday: 9 a.m. – 12:30 p.m.

 • Assess whether the patient is experiencing sound sensitivity (hyperacusis)

-• Assess the loudness and frequency and loudness of the tinnitus sounds.
+• Assess the loudness and frequency of the tinnitus sounds.

 Physical Examination for Tinnitus